 H x S: variable, from 3m x 2m up to 15m x 15m

-    Sorbus is a varied genus that includes our native rowan and whitebeam trees.
+Sorbus is a varied genus that includes our native rowan tree (Sorbus aucuparia) and whitebeam tree.
 Most bear clusters of white flowers in spring and colourful autumn fruits in white, pink, orange, yellow or red.
 Excellent for wildlife.

 H x S: up to 10m x 8m

 Lime trees are sometimes used in pleached hedging but are most commonly grown as large, standard trees.
 Tilia ‘Winter Orange’ is a medium-sized tree that makes a handsome winter feature with young stems in a brilliant shade of orange.